Ikebana: History

-The pastime of viewing plants and appreciating flowers throughout the four seasons was established in Japan early on through the aristocracy.
+The pastime of viewing plants and appreciating flowers throughout the four seasons was established in Japan early on from the aristocracy.
 Waka poetry anthologies such as the Man'yōshū and Kokin Wakashū from the Heian period (794–1185) included many poems on the topic of flowers.
 With the introduction of Buddhism, offering flowers at Buddhist altars became common.
 Although the lotus is widely used in India where Buddhism originated, in Japan other native flowers for each season were selected for this purpose.
-While in China the Buddhist priests were the first instructors of flower arrangement, in Japan they only introduced its crudest elements.

 For a long time the art of flower arranging had no meaning, and functioned as merely the placing in vases the flowers to be used as temple offerings and before ancestral shrines, without system or meaningful structure.
-The first flower arrangements were composed using a system were known as shin-no-hana, meaning 'central flower arrangement'.
+The first flower arrangements were composed using a system known as shin-no-hana, meaning 'central flower arrangement'.
 A huge branch of pine or cryptomeria stood in the middle, with three or five seasonable flowers placed around it.
 These branches and stems were put in vases in upright positions without attempting artificial curves.
 Generally symmetrical in form, these arrangements appeared in religious pictures in the 14th century, as the first attempt to represent natural scenery.
 The large tree in the centre represented distant scenery, plum or cherry blossoms middle distance, and little flowering plants the foreground.
 The lines of these arrangements were known as centre and sub-centre.

-Later on, among other types of Buddhist offering, placing mitsu-gusoku became popular in the Kamakura (1185–1333) and Nanboku-chō periods (1336–1392).
+Later on, among other types of Buddhist offerings, placing mitsu-gusoku became popular in the Kamakura (1185–1333) and Nanboku-chō periods (1336–1392).
 Various Buddhist scriptures have been named after flowers such as the Kegon-kyo (Flower Garland Sutra) and Hokke-kyo (Lotus Sutra).
 The Chōjū-jinbutsu-giga ('Scroll of Frolicking Animals and Humans') depicts lotus being offered by a monkey in front of a frog mimicking the Buddha.